-• Inmocemento seeks to promote and attract young talent in its business areas through actions such as the following (MDR-A 01, S1-4 06):
+- Inmocemento seeks to promote and attract young talent in its business areas through actions such as the following (MDR-A_01, S1-4_06): - The Cement Area has participated through the CEMA Foundation in an interactive initiative aimed at attracting young talent, especially female,

-- The Cement Area has participated through the CEMA Foundation in an interactive initiative aimed at attracting young talent, especially female, through the production of a video that has been disseminated on the websites of various industry associations Cement and Environment Labour Foundation (CEMA) and the Association of Cement Manufacturers in Spain (Oficemen) as well as on digital platforms such as LinkedIn.
-It has also signed various collaboration agreements with Universities and Vocational Training Centres aimed at university students, postgraduate students and graduates, and currently has 5 Agreements in Spain. - Another initiative to attract young talent is the regular visits to the different cement factories by university students, so that they can learn first-hand about the production process and the opportunities for professional development in the company. - Likewise, the Real Estate Area actively participates in different actions with universities and training centres, such as the UPM School of Construction, in order to promote the attraction of young talent. - In addition, in 2024, the Cement Area conducted a Work Climate Survey aimed at ascertaining the satisfaction and commitment of its employees, as a measure that seeks to promote the attraction, recruitment and loyalty of the Company's talent. - In addition, Inmocemento is committed to the generational replacement of its workforce, promoting the use of tools such as the relief contract.
+- Another initiative to attract young talent is the regular visits to the different cement factories by university students, so that they can learn first-hand about the production process and the opportunities for professional development in the company. - Likewise, the Real Estate Area actively participates in different actions with universities and training centres, such as the UPM School of Construction, in order to promote the attraction of young talent. - In addition, in 2024, the Cement Area conducted a Work Climate Survey aimed at ascertaining the satisfaction and commitment of its employees, as a measure that seeks to promote the attraction, recruitment and loyalty of the Company's talent. - In addition, Inmocemento is committed to the generational replacement of its workforce, promoting the use of tools such as the relief contract.